[Stable]

 Details

-We recommend reading this documentation on https://pkg.mitchelloharawild.com/distributional/, where the math will render nicely.
+We recommend reading this documentation on pkgdown which renders math nicely. https://pkg.mitchelloharawild.com/distributional/reference/dist_multinomial.html

-In the following, let \(X = (X_1, ..., X_k)\) be a Multinomial random variable with success probability p = \(p\).
+In the following, let \(X = (X_1, ..., X_k)\) be a Multinomial random variable with success probability prob = \(p\).
 Note that \(p\) is vector with \(k\) elements that sum to one.
 Assume that we repeat the Categorical experiment size = \(n\) times.

-Support: Each \(X_i\) is in \({0, 1, 2, ..., n}\).
+Support: Each \(X_i\) is in \(\{0, 1, 2, ..., n\}\).

 Mean: The mean of \(X_i\) is \(n p_i\).